yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_csharp.rst

       No parameters provided.
 The connection is aware of who needs to be signed out.

-Upon signing out we will clear our connection allowing another user to now be logged in.
+Upon signing out we will clear our connection allowing another user to now be authenticated.